 Review of the Nerf Ultra One Blaster

-Launched in October 2019 as part of the brand new Ultra series, the Nerf Ultra One is a motorized blaster with a generous 25-dart drum.
+Launched in October 2019 as part of the unique Ultra series, the Nerf Ultra One is a semi-automatic flywheel-powered blaster with a generous 25-dart drum.

-The Ultra One fires Ultra darts, designed and promoted as being the farthest flying Nerf darts ever made.
+The Ultra One fires Ultra Darts, designed and promoted as the farthest-flying Nerf darts ever made.
 So, with a brand new range of blasters and a new dart type, the expectations for the Ultra One were high.

 You can purchase the Nerf Ultra One blaster on Amazon.